If you appreciate the work done within the wiki, please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

 Cut Items

 This section makes most sense in comparison to the large number of items that were present in the demo version's code, laid out below.
 In the final game the vast majority of those items are completely gone, either seemingly deliberately cleaned up and removed, or simply replaced with other items (many of the melee weapons were replaced by the sentry guns and grenade launcher and grenades, as an example).
-All unused items in the final game code have no artwork anymore, no description, and most no longer even have the item title.
+All unused items in the final game's code have no artwork anymore, no description, and most no longer even have the item title.

 The only surviving unused item from the demo version in the final game is the D.T.S Ultra Prototype.
 This still works perfectly and fills in the complete map of the current floor for whichever character carries it.
 However it now has no icon in the inventory so will appear as a different kind of corrupt graphic (usually a series of straight white lines) depending on who carries it.
 It still has its name present, unlike any other cut item.